Are VPNs safe and secure?

 Sending your data to a third-party server may seem scary, especially if you've never done it before.
 How can you tell if a provider is delivering on its promises?
 Just how safe is a VPN?

 Although it may sound like something you'd find on the dark web, VPN technology is entirely legal, safe, and accessible to anyone who might want to safeguard their data.
-Organizations use VPNs to add an extra layer of privacy to their network, while individual users may use one to prevent fraudsters from stealing their information, especially over a public Wi-Fi network.
+Organisations use VPNs to add an extra layer of privacy to their network, while individual users may use one to prevent fraudsters from stealing their information, especially over a public Wi-Fi network.
 With the rise of identity theft and other forms of cybercrime, that extra layer isn't just a nice bonus—it's necessary for staying protected.

 Choosing a safe VPN provider